Trashytalk/piwardrive/README.md

 PiWardrive is a headless Raspberry Pi 5 application that combines war-driving tools (Kismet & BetterCAP) with an interactive Kivy/KivyMD touchscreen interface.
 It provides real-time mapping of Wi‑Fi access points, GPS tracking, system/network diagnostics, and service controls—all without an X server.
 A lightweight SIGINT suite for command-line scanning lives under `sigint_suite/`.

+For a consolidated overview of all available documentation see **REFERENCE.md** in the repository root.

 ## Architecture Overview

 ```mermaid